History of bonsai

 Bonsai from the National Bonsai & Penjing Museum at the United States National Arboretum.

 Bonsai (盆栽) is a Japanese art form using trees grown in containers.
 Similar practices exist in other cultures, including the Chinese tradition of penjing from which the art originated, and the miniature living landscapes of Vietnamese hòn non bộ.
 The term "bonsai" itself is a Japanese pronunciation of the earlier Chinese term penzai.
 The word bonsai is often used in English as an umbrella term for all miniature trees in containers or pots.
-This article focuses on the history of bonsai in Japan and, in modern times, worldwide.

 History

 Early versions

 The earliest illustration of a penjing is found in the Qianling Mausoleum murals at the Tang-dynasty tomb of Crown Prince Zhanghuai, dating to 706.

 The Japanese art of bonsai originated from the Chinese practice of penjing.
 From the 6th century onwards, Imperial embassy personnel and Buddhist students from Japan visited and returned from mainland China, bringing back souvenirs, including container plantings.
 At least 17 diplomatic missions were sent from Japan to the Tang court between the years 603 and 839.

 Japan's historical Shōsōin, which houses 7th, 8th, and 9th-century artifacts, including material from Japan's Tenpyō period, contains an elaborate miniature tree display dating from this time.
-This artifact is composed of a shallow, sand-filled wooden tray serving as a base, carved wooden mountain models, and small tree sculptures in silver metal, which are meant to be placed in the sand to produce a table-top depiction of a treed landscape.
-Though this display is closer to the Japanese bonkei display than to a living bonsai, it does reflect the period's interest in miniature landscapes.

 From about the year 970 comes the first lengthy work of fiction in Japanese, Utsubo Monogatari (The Tale of the Hollow Tree), which includes this passage: "A tree that is left growing in its natural state is a crude thing.
 It is only when it is kept close to human beings who fashion it with loving care that its shape and style acquire the ability to move one."
 The idea, therefore, was already established by this time that natural beauty becomes true beauty only when modified in accordance with a human ideal.